Italy

 Article Title : Italians

-Article Snippet :Italians (Italian: italiani, Italian: [itaˈljaːni]) are an ethnic group native to the Italian geographical region.
-Italians share a common core of culture
+Article Snippet :Italians (Italian: italiani, pronounced [itaˈljaːni]) are an ethnic group native to the Italian geographical region.
+Italians share a common culture,

 Article Title : Italian language

-Article Snippet :Italian (italiano, pronounced [itaˈljaːno] or lingua italiana [ˈliŋɡwa itaˈljaːna]) is a Romance language of the Indo-European language family that evolved
+Article Snippet :Italian (italiano, pronounced [itaˈljaːno] , or lingua italiana, pronounced [ˈliŋɡwa itaˈljaːna]) is a Romance language of the Indo-European language

 Article Title : Italy national football team